This solution extends the capabilities of ConceptDraw DIAGRAM with templates, samples and a library of vector stencils for drawing Histograms.

 Example 1: Beetles in the River Thames

-This example was created in ConceptDraw PRO using the Basic Histograms Library from the Basic Histograms Solution.
+This example was created in ConceptDraw DIAGRAM using the Basic Histograms Library from the Basic Histograms Solution.
 An experienced user spent 5 minutes creating this sample.

 A histogram is a graphical representation of a distribution of data.
 Visual design of a histogram may vary depending on the data and purpose of the diagram.
 This is an example of a small histogram that needs no vertical axis.
 All labels are placed near the columns, keeping the histogram clear and easy to read.

 Example 2: Basic Histogram — Amino Acid Length Distribution 2010